USEPA/PAU4Chem/README.md

 ## Data engineering module

 In order to run the steps in the data engineering, navigate to the folder [transform](https://github.com/jodhernandezbe/PAU4Chem/tree/master/transform).
-If you execute the following command either on Windows CMD or Unix terminal:
+Execute the following command either on Windows CMD or Unix terminal:

 ```
 python building_pau_db.py --help